Biomaker/Gametophyte-Fern-photography-2018/Results.md

 Thinking more about the lego plan, I'm wondering if it would be better to use something less copyright so I don't need to ask the permission of the lego corporation as well.
 It could just be two block wedged between two hard back books with a smart phone wedged in between.

+Wrote to Jim Haseloff to ask if he would contribute confocal slices and a 3D to show that focus stacking is used in confocal.

 ## Images